-In Oklahoma a hit and run accident is also known as leaving the scene.
+In Oklahoma a hit and run accident refers to leaving the scene.
 It’s called a hit-and-run when a driver involved in a car crash leaves the scene without stopping to communicate with others involved in the accident.
-It’s not necessarily a crime to be involved in a car wreck or even to cause one accidentally, but you can be charged with a crime if you leave the scene of an accident or hit and run without stopping to provide identification and do your best to give help to anyone who is injured in the crash.
+It’s not necessarily a crime to be involved in a car wreck or even to cause one accidentally.
+However, you can be charged with a crime if you leave the scene of an accident or hit and run without stopping.
+It is an obligation to provide identification and do your best to give help to anyone who is injured in the crash.

 Hit and Run Accident or Leaving The Scene?